Schoen's conjecture for limits of isoperimetric surfaces: Asymptotic behavior of area-minimizing surfaces

-in the proof of Proposition \ref{graph estimate}.
-We also record the following byproduct of the proof of Lemma \ref{components reduction}. \begin{lem} Let $\{r_k\}_{k=1}^\infty$ be a sequence of numbers $r_k>1$ with $r_k\to\infty$.
+We also record the following by-product of the proof of Lemma \ref{components reduction}. \begin{lem} Let $r_1,\,r_2,\ldots>1$ be numbers with $r_k\to\infty$.
 Then, passing to a subsequence, $r_k^{-1}\,\Sigma$ converges locally smoothly in $\mathbb{R}^n\setminus \{0\}$ with multiplicity one to a hyperplane through the origin. \end{lem}